evilusean/Pysean/LocateSeans/ME-DestructSean.md

 #### The "Hormuz Choke" Implications
 * **The "Potash Paradox":** China produces its own Nitrogen, but it imports nearly half its Potash (mostly via sea).
 Without the Middle Eastern shipping lanes and Western sanctions on Belarus/Russia, China's soil hits a wall.
 * **Days of Fuel vs. Days of Food:** Japan and South Korea have massive strategic oil reserves (200+ days) because of their history with scarcity, but they cannot *eat* oil.
 Without imported fertilizer (NPK), their domestic production cannot feed even 30% of their populations.
 * **The Nitrogen Cliff:** Without GCC Natural Gas, global Urea production drops by nearly **30%** overnight.
-This is the primary driver for the "Abikyokan" (Hellish) state in SE Asia and India.
+This is the primary driver for the "Abikyokan" (Hellish) state in SE Asia and India. - I do find it deeply ironic that a country known for poo can't find pee(urea).